Jessica – The Courage to be Present

-This is the full recording and text of Jessica Mor’s deeply moving and profound EFT Gathering presentation on the role EFT played in her recovery from serious mental ill health.
+This is the full recording and text of Jessica’s deeply moving and profound EFT Gathering presentation on the role EFT played in her recovery from serious mental ill health.
 This presentation received a standing ovation and many people have been profoundly moved and inspired by listening to this audio.
 After the Three Part text is the Afterword that Jess wrote in response to questions.
-[Jess is no longer working as a therapist and does not want to be contacted]
+Jess is working as a therapist and does take referrals.
+Please use the Contact form and Gwyneth will pass on your enquiry.

 Part One – A State of Chaos